conjurdemos/service-acceleration/README.md

 If the token cannot be verified by the escrowed public key, a permission check with the Conjur authz service is performed.
-If the permission check passes, a new service token is created and signed with the escrowed private key.
-This token is returned to the caller in the response.
+If the permission check is successful, a service token is created and signed with the escrowed private key.
+This service token is returned to the caller in the response.

 If there is no token provided, the response is HTTP 401.